-“You know, I appreciate how you didn’t jump in and persecute Julie,” Clarke added.
+“You know, I’m glad you didn’t blame Julie out of spite,” Clarke added.
 “Most wouldn’t be half as kind right now.”

 “By erasing her own existence, that’s correct,” Frank confirmed.
 “I am sorry, Clarke.”

-“Yet… I still remember her,” Clarke continued.
+“Thing is, I still remember her,” Clarke continued.
 “You still remember her.
 Carrie’s still in the hospital.
-Obviously Julie still existed.
-So if her intention was to wipe herself out, it didn’t work.”
+If Julie wanted to wipe herself out, it didn’t work.”